 The Risk Committee held three regular meetings in the reporting period.
 During the reporting period, there were no urgent transactions that would have required a decision by circulation of written resolutions for approval.
-All members of the Risk Committee were present at the meetings.
+Three members of the Committee attended all three meetings.
+One member attended two meetings.